postmannen/steward/README.md

 If new values are provided via flags they will take precedence over the ones currently in the config file, and they will also replace the current value in the config file, making it the default for the next restart.

-The only exception from the above are the `startSubX` flags which got one extra value that can be used which is the value `RST` for Reset.
-This will disable the specified subscriber, and also null out the array for which Nodes the subscriber will allow traffic from.

 The config file can also be edited directly, making the use of flags not needed.

 If just getting back to standard default for all config options needed, then delete the current config file, restart Steward, and a new config file with all the options set to it's default values will be created.

-TIP: Most likely the best way to control how the service should behave and what is started is to start Steward the first time so it creates the default config file.
-Then stop the service, edit the config file and change the defaults needed.
-Then start the service again.

 ### Request Methods